DTAA membership levels

-A Professional Member has completed a recognised DMT training course to an approved level (currently 250-400 hours of course work) and has accumulated at least 250 hours of clinical experience with at least 70 hours of supervision.
-S/he continues regular supervision and professional development and makes an active contribution to their profession.
-Members at this level are eligible to join the PACFA register.
+A Professional Member has completed an AQF/NZQF-recognised DMT training course to an approved level (currently 250-400 hours of course work) and has accumulated at least 250 hours of clinical experience (leading the sessions) with a minimum of 70 hours of supervision.
+S/he continues regular supervision and professional development and makes an active contribution to this profession.
 Members achieving this level are permitted to call their work Dance Movement Therapy and DTAA post-nominal in their CV and signature block DTAA (Prof DMT).
 These members are registered by the DTAA for practice in Australasia and receive a Registration Number.

-3. Provisional Professional Member
+Provisional Professional Member

-5. General Member
+General Member (full)